 Alberta Barker, Commission Chair, Lafayette

-Alberta Barker graduated summa cum laude from Indiana Wesleyan University with a Bachelor of Science in Business Administration.
+Alberta Barker graduated summa cum laude from Indiana Wesleyan University with a Bachelor of Science Degree in Business Administration.
 She is also a graduate of the University of Wisconsin ABA National Trust School and Cannon Trust School, earning the designation of Certified Trust and Financial Advisor.
-Alberta is heavily invested in her community through endeavors with the Art Museum of Greater Lafayette, Past President; Art Museum of Greater Lafayette Foundation Board, Vice President; Lafayette Symphony Orchestra Foundation, Past President; Estate Planning Council, Treasurer; and Ivy Tech Regional Development Committee, Chair.
-Barker is currently Vice President and Personal Trust Administrator to 1st Source Bank’s Lafayette Wealth Advisory Services.
+Barker is heavily invested in her community through endeavors with the Art Museum of Greater Lafayette; Art Museum of Greater Lafayette Foundation Board; Lafayette Symphony Orchestra Foundation; Estate Planning Council; and Ivy Tech Regional Development Committee.
+She is currently Vice President and Personal Trust Administrator to 1st Source Bank’s Lafayette Wealth Advisory Services.

 Anne Penny Valentine, Vice-Chair, Carmel